acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

    - Most secure approach for handling SSH keys

 2. **OpenShift SSH Dockerfile**
-   - SSH key is passed as build argument
+   - SSH key is passed asvolume mount
-   - Key might be visible in image history
-   - Less secure than BuildKit approach
    - Should be used only when BuildKit secrets are not available
    - Consider using OpenShift's secrets management for production